zBereczki/blog/Bereczki-CV.md

 # Experience in education

+- Assistant professor, University of Debrecen, Faculty of Engineering, Department of Building Engineering, 2017– ongoing
-- Part-time assistant lecturer, University of Pécs, Faculty of Engineering and Information Technology, Institute of Architecture, Department of Visual Studies; 2017– ongoing
+- Part-time assistant lecturer, University of Pécs, Faculty of Engineering and Information Technology, Institute of Architecture, Department of Visual Studies; 2017–2018
-- Visiting lecturer, University of Debrecen, Faculty of Engineering, Department of Building Engineering, 2014– ongoing
+- Visiting lecturer, University of Debrecen, Faculty of Engineering, Department of Building Engineering, 2014–2017
 - Visiting lecturer, University of Debrecen, Faculty of Engineering, Department of Architecture, 2011

 # Education